venuave/Selflab/README.md

 ## MVP overview:
 – one page website
 – create account and login to access personal space
-– filter meals through categories (vegan, protein, etc.)
+– create a new article
-– add selected meals to the order
+– add data to articles
-– remove selected meals from the order
+– edit existing articles
-– add delivery address
+– delete articles